Make Your

 • Chemical and Pollution: Electric vehicle charging station made available with preferred parking location.
 Environmentally friendly chemicals are used throughout the operation.
 Use of low/no VOC carpet, flooring and materials in the building.

-• Waste: Waste is sorted into compostable, recyclable and reusable.
-Waste vegetable oil is recycled to be converted to bio-diesel fuels.
-Items such as crayons, glass, metals, cardboard and other materials are recycled or reused.
-Waste is minimized through such practices as using bulk condiments and serving only draft beers.
+• Waste: Waste is sorted to maximize recycling and divert food waste from the landfill.
+Waste vegetable oil is collected to be processed into bio-diesel fuels.
+Items such as corks, glass, metals, cardboard and other materials are recycled or reused.
+Waste is minimized through such practices as using bulk condiments and serving primarily draft beers.

 • Water: High efficiency/Energy Star-rated fixtures and equipment are used in bathrooms and kitchen.